statistikat/STATcubeR/inst/json_examples/README.md

 ------------------------ | ----------------------------------------------------------------------------------
 `accomodation`           | accomodation statistics (arrivals, nights spent) by month, establishment type and country of origin, 2000-2021
 `agriculture_prices`     | economic accounts for agriculture: 97 items, 1990-2020
 `economic_atlas`         | Key data for federal provinces from the economic atlas.
-Private households, employment rate, accomodation.
+Private households, employment rate, accomodation and more.
 1995-2019. https://www.statistik.at/atlas/
 `economic_trend_monitor` | monthly data of 63 economic trend measures for industry, construction, trade, services, imports, exports, and more: http://monitor.statistik.at
 `gross_regional_product` | Gross regional product by NUTS-2 region, 2000-2011
 `labor_force_survey`     | Working hours by gender, education and NUTS-2 region